PsrSigSim/PsrSigSim/docs/Simulate_Tutorial.rst

+.. module:: psrsigsim

 .. note:: This tutorial was generated from a Jupyter notebook that can be
-          downloaded `here <_static/notebooks/Simulate_Tutorial.ipynb>`_.
+          downloaded `here <_static/notebooks/simulate_tutorial.ipynb>`_.

-.. _Simulate_Tutorial:
+.. _simulate_tutorial:

 Pulsar Signal Simulator - Simulation Class Tutorial
 ===================================================